vhub-team/native-db/functions/0xB1D200FE26AEF3CB.md

 # PLAYER::IS_SPECIAL_ABILITY_ENABLED

 ## Summary
-Returns true when the player's special ability is enabled.
+Returns true when the player's special ability is enabled

 ## Parameters
 * **PLAYER_INDEX** playerIndex